Cookie Access Rules

 Best Practices

-Example 1: Configure a Cookie Blacklist
+Example 1: Configure a Cookie Blocklist

 Access will be denied for all requests whose cookies contain aaa.

-Example 2: Configure a Cookie Whitelist
+Example 2: Configure a Cookie Allowlist

 For all requests, access is permitted only if the request’s cookies contain aaa or bbb.